Skip to main content

 Single-Port Static – Provider-assigned IP

 This configuration requires a routed network set up.
-The default WAN IP addresses assigned are /30 (for IPv4) and /64 (for IPv6).
+The default peering (WAN) IP addresses assigned are /30 for IPv4 and /64 for IPv6.
 You are required to provide a Layer 3 device.

 Single-Port Static – Provider-independent IP

 This configuration allows you to use your own public IP addresses for the LAN.
-Equinix must originate the public IP addresses, which must be a minimum of IPv4 /24 or IPv6 /48.
+Your subnets must be a minimum of /24 for IPv4 addresses or /48 for IPv6 addresses.
+You must also have created a Route Origin Authorization (ROA) in an IRR database as described in Provider Independent IP Space.

 Dual-Port Architectures